rcl-ssl/docs/certbot/introduction.md

 ## Linux Server

-RCL SSL CertificateBot runs as a **Daemon** in a Linux Server.
+RCL SSL CertificateBot runs as a **Daemon** in a Linux hosting machine.

 ## Windows Server

-RCL SSL CertificateBot runs as a **Windows Service** in a Windows Server.
+RCL SSL CertificateBot runs as a **Windows Service** in a Windows hosting machine.

 ## How it Works